 You can get creative about what type of business you start (one that will complement your current job or one that requires full-time attention) and, if it’s successful enough, slowly take more hours away from work and move into working for yourself.

 Make more sales or get more customers

 If you’re not reaching targets at work then take time out to find new ways to improve.

-The best way is by making more sales (or getting more customers) could be from building relationships with colleagues so they pass on your details when they have a lead or coming up with cost-effective advertising campaigns.
+The best way to make more sales (or get more customers) could be by building relationships with colleagues so they pass on your details when they have a lead or coming up with cost-effective advertising campaigns.

 Increase productivity by 25%